Knowing how to track your SEO rankings is essential to driving a continuous flow of organic traffic to your website.

-Once you have disabled personalized results, you’ll want to select the location that you want to evaluate the results for.
+Once you have disabled personalized results, you’ll want to select the location where you want to evaluate the results.
 At the bottom of the settings pages, there will be a section called “Region Settings”.
 Here you can select the country you want Google to use when populating the results.

 After you have taken all these steps to ensure that you are generating accurate results, you can begin searching the keywords you want to evaluate.
 When you enter a search term, the results page should show the pure rankings within the Google index for that particular keyword.

 You will need to scroll through the results and possibly visit page two and beyond before you find your website (if you rank for that term at all).
 Make sure to record the results that you find otherwise you won’t be able to track your performance over time.

 Needless to say, this is a bit of a cumbersome method of checking your keyword performance.
 You will likely have to sift through multiple pages just to find where you rank for a single term.
 If you want to check multiple terms, you will have to repeat the process again for each keyword.

 SEMRush provides a comprehensive suite of SEO tools designed to help businesses plan and monitor every aspect of their search engine performance efficiently.

 Among these tools is the Organic Research Report which can tell you everything you will need to know about your keyword rankings in Google.

 The tool is broken into different sections which you can toggle between to analyze your keyword performance from a different perspective.

 The report starts on the Overview tab.
 Here you will find the total number of keywords the site organically ranks for and the estimated number of visitors likely to visit the website over the next month given its current ranking positions.

 There is also a graph that shows the trend of how many keywords the site has ranked for historically.